 Caesar reached its top position of #918 in the U.S. during 1910-1919, and is presently at #1699.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
-Shown below is an analysis of the usage of the boy name Caesar and associated names.
-King (#175 a year ago) and Cesar (#279) are the prominent related forms of Caesar (#1781 a year ago) appearing in the Top 2000.
-Adoption of these relations of Caesar is common among parents today (adoption of 0.2%).
+Shown below is an analysis of the ranking of the boy name Caesar and associated names.
+King (#163 a year ago), Cesar (#280) and Kaiser (#1277) are the prominent related forms of Caesar (#1699 a year ago) appearing in the Top 2000.
+Usage of these relations of Caesar is common among parents today (adoption of 0.2%).
 King is the most contemporarily stylish baby name in this compilation.